 360MatchPro has a great list of the top matching gift companies to help you get started.

-What better way to acquire new supporters than to launch a peer-to-peer fundraising campaign?
+And what better way to acquire new donors than to launch a peer-to-peer fundraising campaign?

-Your fundraisers will create individual fundraising pages, set a fundraising goal, and ask their friends and family members to contribute.
+These fundraisers will create individual fundraising pages, set personal fundraising goals, and ask their friends and family members to contribute.
 Since your fundraisers will be asking for donations from people they already have a close relationship with, their loved ones are more likely to contribute.

-Keep in mind: just because your fundraisers are the ones soliciting donations, that doesn’t mean you can sit back and let the funds roll in.
-Your organization needs to take an active part in assisting your fundraisers and welcoming new donors into your organization’s family.
+Keep in mind, just because your fundraisers are the ones soliciting donations, that doesn’t mean you can sit back and let the funds roll in.
+Your organization needs to take an active part in assisting fundraisers and welcoming new donors into your organization’s family network.

-- Recruit your fundraisers by looking for supporters that regularly contribute or attend events.
+- Recruit your fundraisers by looking for supporters that regularly contribute or attend fundraising events.

 - Create email and social media templates and resources to help your participants ask for donations.

 - Host online or in-person workshops before the campaign launch date to teach fundraisers how to create their peer-to-peer fundraising page and share some tips and best practices.

-- Send out thank-you letters to fundraisers and welcome packets to new donors after the campaign is over.
+- Send out thank-you letters to fundraisers and supporters, along with welcome packets and other resources to your first-time donors.

 Moreover, you can use your event to promote your various giving methods and encourage donors to make additional donations through your other online giving solutions.

-Whichever fundraising event you decide to host, make sure that you include activities that encourage guests to make additional donations.
-For example, if you’re hosting a themed party, organize a raffle to go with your event.
-The incentive of winning an awesome prize can motivate donors to participate and give more.
+Whichever virtual fundraising event you decide to host, make sure that you include activities that encourage guests to make additional donations.
+For example, if you’re hosting a themed party, consider organizing a raffle to go with your event.
+The incentive of winning an additional prize can motivate donors to participate and give more.

 Events can also be a great way to gather information on your donors.
-Before #GivingTuesday, you can set up an online event registration page that captures your supporters’ contact information and additional fields that can help fill out your donor profiles.
+Before Giving Tuesday arrives, you can set up an online event registration page that captures your supporters’ contact information with additional fields that can help fill out your donor profiles.

-At your event, make sure to display your fundraising goal in a prominent location so guests know how much they’ve raised so far—and how much is left to go.
+Throughout the length of the event, make sure to display your fundraising goal in a prominent location so guests know how much they’ve raised so far—and how much is left to go.